 Ibotta also enables you to earn cash rebates on purchases from Walmart’s site.

 Per Walmart’s price match policy, stores still match the prices found at Walmart.com.
 You just have to ask for the price match.

 So, before you buy anything in a Walmart store, use your phone to find out what it’s selling for on Walmart.com.
 If you find an item for less on the site, inform the store associate at checkout.

 Just note the requirements and exceptions in Walmart’s price match policy.

 7. Pick up online orders at a store

-Walmart offers a service called Store Pickup for online purchases.
-So, if you shop online but your order is less than $35 — the minimum order required to qualify for free shipping — you can opt to have your order sent to your local store and pick it up there.
+Walmart offers store pickup for online purchases.
+So, if you shop online but your order is less than $35 — the minimum order required to qualify for free shipping (unless you are a Walmart+ member) — you can opt to pick up your order at your local store.